Haverhill Public Schools Counseling Department

 Loop Program:

 The Loop Program is offered in the spring for students in Grade 8 to enroll in a high school class for credit.
 Families are expected to follow the enrollment procedures and deadlines are firm.
-Loop classes are held three days a week and students gain exposure to the high school environment with a credit awarded on their transript before they even enter high school!
+Loop classes are held three days a week, and students gain exposure to the high school environment with a credit awarded on their transcript before they even enter high school!
 Transportation is provided on school days.

 No Loop Days: Please note the loop program does not run during holidays, half days, during MCAS testing, if there is a delayed opening or snow day.